Glin Castle

 Glin Castle is a Georgian country house and protected structure located along the River Shannon in Glin, County Limerick, Ireland.
 It was built in the late 18th century to replace an earlier tower house of the same name.
-The estate has belonged to the FitzMaurice/FitzGerald family for over 700 years and was the seat of the Knights of Glin.
+The estate has belonged to the FitzGerald family for over 700 years and was the seat of the Knights of Glin.

 History

-The FitzGeralds and FitzMaurices first settled in the area in the 13th century, following the Anglo-Norman invasion of Ireland, at the nearby Shanid Castle.
+The FitzGerald dynasty first settled in the area in the 13th century, following the Anglo-Norman invasion of Ireland, at the nearby Shanid Castle.

 Castle

 In the 14th century, the Lord of Desmond elevated an illegitimate son to the hereditary knighthood of Glin.
 He built Glin Castle within the village of Glin, which became the permanent seat of the Knight of Glin.
 The castle was attacked during the Desmond Rebellions in the 16th century, the Cromwellian conquest of Ireland in the 17th century, the Jacobite risings and the Enforcement of the Penal Laws.
 In 1601, the castle was besieged by an English army and the Knight's son was kidnapped.